f-book-com/megarep/README.md

 - dbtype: the list of database types handled by the mega-repertory engine
 - connector: the actual catalogue of query templates

-Each row of the connector table must provide five pieces of information.
+Each row of the connector table must provide four pieces of information.
 1. id_repertoire: for which repertory the query templates in that row have been designed
 2. parameter: which parameter (eg. author, title, incipit etc.) the query templates search/show
 3. code_search: query template for searching for the given parameter
 4. code_show: query template for showing the data belonging to the given parameter in case of a given list of poems
-5. force_exact: if this boolean variable is set to 1 (True), the system will only give exact match results (=)

 The code_search queries look for identifiers of poem variants that fit the parameter and the given value.
 For databases that are based on poems rather than every variant of poems, these queries return identifiers of poems.
 For databases that describe poem variants as basic entities (eg. Répertoire de la poésie hongroise ancienne), there are special queries that connect variants to poem and vice versa (see later).
 The code_search queries take one value for one parameter, and they can use various search methods (in the case of MySQL, for example, LIKE, =, REGEXP etc), and they return a list of poem/variant IDs.